TransformingMusicology/mei-tmus/documentation/tablature-core.md

 indication or the music requires a different interpretation of rhythm, editorial markup should be used to add a tabRhythm (replaces **rhythmGlyph**).

-Where a rhythm indicator is the only element of `<tabGrp>`, the result has the same effect as a rest in CMN.
+Where a `<tabRhythm>` is the only element of `<tabGrp>`, the result has the same effect as a rest in CMN.

-Given the presence of a tabRhythm, the form can be inferred from '@dur' or '@dur.ges' (*which?*) on `<tabGrp>`.
-Where the editor wishes to specify the form of the tabRhythm, the following attributes can be used:
+Given the presence of a rhythm symbol, the form can be inferred from '@dur' or '@dur.ges' (*which?*) on `<tabGrp>`.
+Where the editor wishes to specify the form of the rhythm symbol, the following attributes can be used on `<tabRhythm>`:

 att | description
 ---|---